Hugo Teufel III: Personal

 Teufel and his wife, Maritza, have three daughters and live in Broomfield, Colorado.
 Teufel is a member of the Lutheran Church–Missouri Synod.

 Teufel has been a member of the American and Colorado Bar Associations.
 Teufel is a member of the Bars of Colorado and Maryland (inactive); United States Court of Appeals for the D.C.
 Circuit; United States Court of Appeals for the Federal Circuit; United States Court of Appeals for the Fifth Circuit; United States Court of Appeals for the Tenth Circuit; the United States District Court for the District of Colorado; and the United States Court of Federal Claims.
 Teufel also holds CIPP/G certification from the International Association of Privacy Professionals.

-He is also a member of the Federalist Society and the National Rifle Association.
+He is also a member of the Federalist Society and the National Rifle Association of America.

 In 2008 and 2009, Teufel served as vice president for the American Society for Access Professionals.

 Teufel also serves in the Army National Guard, as an officer in the Judge Advocate General's Corps.